12Larry/HelloWorld/README.md

 My first repository on GitHub

-I love ☕e: :dogs; and :dancer:.
+I love ☕ 🐶 and 💃